dplassgit/d2lang/docs/overview.md

 All arithmetic must be type-consistent.
 There is no implicit (or explicit) conversion between arithmetic types, though you can use [C Standard Library](https://learn.microsoft.com/en-us/cpp/c-runtime-library/reference/crt-alphabetical-function-reference?view=msvc-170) functions to do so.
-E.g., to convert from `FLOAT (equivalent to a 64-bit C `double`) to `INT` (32 bits) you can use `lround`.
+E.g., to convert from `DOUBLE (equivalent to a 64-bit C `double`) to `INT` (32 bits) you can use `lround`.

 Similarly, all expressions must be type-consistent.